It’s one of the biggest drawbacks of content marketing…

 When they come across a curated post, they have one main question:

-Should I trust that these resources are actually the best?
+Should we trust that these resources are actually the best?

-If the reader doesn’t believe that your list of the “best books on X” is a good list, they’re not going to give it a second thought.
+If the reader doesn’t believe that your list of the best books on X is a good list, they won’t give it a second thought.

 How do you gain that trust?
 Two ways:

 - Be so well known that all readers know you as an expert (e.g., Tim Ferriss, James Clear)